Trying to prevent heart disease by lowering cholesterol is like trying to prevent obesity by cutting out lettuce.

 - Don't smoke.

-- Supplement with antioxidants, vitamin C, Coenzyme Q10, omega-3 fatty acids.
+- Supplement with antioxidants, vitamin C, Coenzyme Q10, and omega-3 fatty acids.

 The Case for Supplementation